Legal Apps for iPad and Tablet Users

 Note Everything: This app is a note taking app which allows you to take notes by painting, text or voice.
 You can also share your notes by sending them to a calendar, barcode, Google docs or to a clipboard.
 It is available for tablets and it is free.

-Sign-N-Send: This allows the user to sign documents on their iPad and either save or send back to the person.
+Smart Forms: This allows the user to sign documents on their iPad or iPhone and either save or send back to the person.
 It would give the ability for a paralegal to email a motion to their attorney while in court and have the attorney sign it on the mobile device and send it back to the paralegal.
 They can also highlight things in the document if need be.
 It also gives the user the ability to fill out a form and save or send as well.
-It is available for iPad and is $4.99.
+It is available for iPad and iPhone.
+It is free but includes in-app purchases.

 Fastcase: This app allows the user to search case law for Federal Law, Special Courts and State Law in all 50 states.
 This is available for iPad and tablets and is free.